giraciopide/umbrellone-maven-plugin/README.md

 ## Maven goals

-1.  `generate-shade-configuration`: inspects the dependency tree and prints to stdout a detailed xml fragment that can be used to configure maven-shade-plugin.
+1.  `generate-conf`: inspects the dependency tree and prints to stdout a detailed xml fragment that can be used to configure maven-shade-plugin.

 2.  `shade-all`: generate a configuration for the shade plugin and calls the `shade` goal